 Maha Navami is the ninth day of the Navratri festival and is the final day of worship before Vijaya Dashami, the end of Navratri.
 On this day, Goddess Durga is worshipped in different forms in different parts of the country.

-Maha Navami 2017 is on September 29 Friday
+Maha Navami 2017 was on September 29 Friday

 When is Maha Navami celebrated?